platformsh/platformsh-docs/sites/platform/src/environments/_index.md

 - You are using the default environment of your Development plan to build an app/demo and sharing the URL with users for feedback
 - Business testing your development branch doesn’t have permission to resume it
-- You are using staging is to run integration or penetration tests
+- You are using staging to run integration or penetration tests

 ### Pause an environment